What makes my credit good or bad?

 How do I know what’s in my credit report?

-Each of the nationwide credit bureaus — Equifax, Experian, and TransUnion — is required to give you a free copy of your credit report once every 12 months if you ask for it at AnnualCreditReport.com, or by calling 1-877-322-8228.
+In addition, each nationwide credit bureau is required to give you a free copy of your credit report once every 12 months if you ask for it at AnnualCreditReport.com, or by calling 1-877-322-8228.
 Otherwise, a credit bureau may charge you a reasonable amount for another copy of your report within a 12-month period.

-Consider getting your reports at least once a year.
-You can get your free reports from each of the credit bureaus at once, or you can spread them out throughout the year.
-Some financial advisors say staggering your requests during a 12-month period may be a good way to keep an eye on whether the information in your reports is accurate and complete.
-But since each credit bureau gets its information from different sources, the information in one credit bureau’s report may not be completely the same as information in your reports from the other two credit bureaus.
+While you're able to get all three bureaus' reports at once, you might think about spreading them out.
+Some financial advisors say staggering your requests can help you keep an eye on whether the information in your reports is accurate and complete.
+But since each credit bureau gets its information from different sources, the information in one credit bureau’s report might not be completely the same as information in your other credit reports from the other two credit bureaus.

-Through December 2023, everyone in the U.S. can get a free credit report each week from all three nationwide credit bureaus (Equifax, Experian, and TransUnion) at AnnualCreditReport.com.
-Also, everyone in the U.S. can get six free credit reports per year through 2026 by visiting the Equifax website or by calling 1-866-349-5191.
-That’s in addition to the one free Equifax report (plus your Experian and TransUnion reports) you can get at AnnualCreditReport.com.
+Also, through 2026, everyone in the U.S. can get six free credit reports per year by visiting the Equifax website or by calling 1-866-349-5191.
+That’s in addition to the one free Equifax report (plus your Experian and TransUnion reports) you get at AnnualCreditReport.com.

-You’re also entitled to another free report each year if
+You’re also able to get another free report each year if

-If you think someone might be using your personal information to open accounts, file taxes, or make purchases, go to IdentityTheft.gov to report it and get a personalized recovery plan.
+If you think someone might be using your personal information to open accounts, file taxes, or buy things, go to IdentityTheft.gov to report it and get a personalized recovery plan.

 What happens if a company takes a negative action against me because of something in my credit report?

 Be sure to check your reports before you apply for credit, a loan, insurance, or a job.
-If you find mistakes in your credit report, contact the credit bureaus and the business that supplied the information to get the mistakes removed from your report.
+If you find mistakes in your credit report, contact the credit bureaus and the business that supplied the information about you to get the mistakes removed.